 Be open-minded.
 You don’t think he’s your type?
 He looks dopey in his photo?
 He’s into Lee Child novels and you’re not?
 Open your mind, you’ll never know until… well, read number ten, below.

 Nothing counts.
 Except The Meet.
 Nothing.
-Emailing is a start, but that’s all it is.
+Emailing/messaging is a start, but that’s all it is.

 Please share your adventures in online dating.
 Did you wear your metaphorical helmet?
 What worked for you?
 We’d love to hear your story.